 The simple solution to massively reducing the risk of thatch fires is to install an open fire.
 Whilst a grate and canopy open fires do not generate vast amounts of heat, a Camelot Thermovent open fire offers competitive performance when compared with a closed stove and they are a much safer option in a thatched building.
-Open fires are recommended by the National Society Of Master Thatchers as well as HETAS.
+Open fires are recommended by the National Society Of Master Thatchers.

 Here at Camelot we have received direct confirmation from leading specialist thatch insurers including NFU and Weslyan that they would see a Thermovent open fire as low risk and not increase premiums, unlike stoves.